openbmc/phosphor-buttons/README.md

   the value read from the host selector gpios is mapped to the respective host number.

+**Optional: Polling Configuration** Some platforms expose the host selector via a CPLD as GPIO inputs without edge-triggered interrupt support (e.g., no edge detection on GPIOs).
+In such situations, software-based polling mode can be enabled using the following optional fields in the JSON configuration:

+- **polling_mode** : Set to `true` to enable polling mode.
+- **polling_interval_ms** (optional): Polling interval in milliseconds.
+Defaults to `1000` ms if not specified.

+### Config Example

+#### A.Interrupt example

 Example : The value of "7" derived from the 4 host select gpio lines are mapped to host position 1.